Yigenana/presentations/QCON/QCON18.md

 ```

-^As you can see in this first set of metrics, our custom unmarshalling tool performs at gererally the same rate as a previous iteration with the standard JSON library.
-What this highlights is that while the approach is a bit heavy handed in the implementation, interfaces and reflectioned worked well to acheive our goals and didn't prevent us from scaling.
-This may not be the right approach for every situation, but it's helped us quickly provide stardized, consistent data to our consumers.
+^As you can see in this first set of metrics, our custom unmarshalling tool performs at generally the same rate as a previous iteration with the standard JSON library.
+What this highlights is that while the approach is a bit heavy handed in the implementation, interfaces and reflection worked well to achieve our goals and didn't prevent us from scaling.
+This may not be the right approach for every situation, but it's helped us quickly provide standardized, consistent data to our consumers.

 ---